 Buying or selling a secondhand child car restraint

-It makes sense to recycle children’s clothing and there’s big business in selling used cars… Here’s what you need to know when buying or selling a used child car restraint.
+It is legal to buy or sell a used child car seat in Australia, but do you want to?
+Here’s what you need to know when buying or selling a used child seat restraint.

-- Make sure you know the complete history of the seat;
+1 – Know the complete history of the seat.